fr33k3v1n0/CTF/EVENTS/Chrismas2k24_CTF/reverse/santa_file.md

 Usage : ./file_crypto [encrypt|decrypt] <filename>
 ```
 with that usage message, we can get a little ideal about the program work:
-decrypt of encrypt a file
+decrypt or encrypt a file

-when i try to decrypt the flag.encoded file, i can  an error message
+when i try to decrypt the flag.encoded file, i get  an error message
 ``` bash
 ./file_crypto decrypt  flag.encoded
 Erreur : Vous ne pouvez pas déchiffrer ce fichier.